Enrico Letta: Government formation

-Following five inconclusive ballots for the 2013 Italian presidential election, incumbent President Giorgio Napolitano accepted to be re-elected at the Quirinal Palace.
+Following five inconclusive ballots for the 2013 Italian presidential election, incumbent president Giorgio Napolitano accepted to be re-elected at the Quirinal Palace.
 Eventually, Napolitano reluctantly agreed to serve for another term in order to safeguard the continuity of the country's institutions.
 Napolitano was easily re-elected on 20 April 2013, receiving 738 of the 1007 possible votes, and was sworn in on 22 April 2013 after a speech when he asked for constitutional and electoral reforms.

 After his re-election, Napolitano immediately began consultations with the chairmen of the Chamber of Deputies, Senate and political forces, after the failure of the previous attempt with Bersani, and the establishment of a panel of experts by the President himself (dubbed as wise men by the press), in order to outline priorities and formulate an agenda to deal with the persistent economic hardship and growing unemployment.
 On 24 April 2013, Enrico Letta was invited to form a government by President Napolitano, following weeks of political deadlock.

 On 27 April, Letta formally accepted the task of leading a grand coalition government, with support from the centre-left Democratic Party, the centre-right People of Freedom (PdL) of Silvio Berlusconi and the centrist Civic Choice of outgoing PM Mario Monti.
 The government he formed became the first in the history of the Italian Republic to include representatives of all the major coalitions that had run in the latest election.
 His close relationship with his uncle, Gianni Letta, one of Berlusconi's most trusted advisors, was perceived as a way of overcoming the bitter hostility between the two opposing factions.
 Letta appointed Angelino Alfano, secretary of the People of Freedom, as his Deputy Prime Minister.
 The new government was formally sworn-in as on 28 April.
 During the swearing ceremony, a man fired gunshots outside Chigi Palace and wounded two Carabinieri.
 The attacker, Luigi Preiti, was stopped and arrested; he declared that he wanted to kill politicians or at least to hit a "symbol of politics" and that he was forced by despair being unemployed and recently divorced.

 On 29 April, Letta's government won the confidence vote in the Chamber with 453 votes in favour, 152 against and 17 abstentions.
-On the following day, he won the confidence vote in Senate too, with 233 votes in favour, 59 against an 18 abstentions.
-In his first speech in front of the Parliament, Letta stressed "necessity to restore decency, sobriety and a sense of honor"; he also advocated for a reduction of politics' costs.
+On the following day, he won the confidence vote in Senate too, with 233 votes in favour, 59 against 18 abstentions.
+In his first speech in front of the Parliament, Letta stressed "necessity to restore decency, sobriety and a sense of honour"; he also advocated for a reduction of politics' costs.